 Changing Behaviors: Yours and Your Customer’s

-Therefore, our purpose is change.
+Therefore, our purpose is to change.
 We want the purchase behavior of the target audience to change.
 To accomplish this, your brand needs to change.
 It needs to reflect what you have uncovered so the target audience notices it and chooses it.
 You need change also.
 You need the market to think differently and move market share.

 This is the diamond.
 The bad news is actually the good news.
 The more change required by your brand the greater the opportunity in front of you.